• Skip to main content

 Teachers

 This resource is a basic introduction to looking at rocks in thin section.
 The resource includes a section outlining the parts of a polarising light microscope.
 There is a section showing how this microscope can be used to study the optical properties of minerals in rock thin section.
-There are video clips showing the optical properties of minerals in six rock thin sections.
+There are video clips showing the optical properties of minerals in a number of rock thin sections.
 The thin sections, covering a range of igneous, metamorphic and sedimentary rocks, were chosen to show the diagnostic properties of 10 of the main rock-forming minerals as seen under a polarising light microscope.

 powerpoint icon